coinfloor/API/WEBSOCKET-README.md

 `nonce` is a base64-encoded string of 16 bytes that have been randomly selected by the client.

 `signature` is an array containing two base64-encoded strings, which encode the *r* and *s* components of the signature.
+Please see [AUTH.md](AUTH.md) for details of the authentication scheme.

 ### Success Reply